-Although the Teacher Candidate is given the opportunity to select and refine his/her own lesson plan format, there are several components that need to be included in all student teaching lesson plans.
+Although the Teacher Candidate is given the opportunity to select and refine his/her own lesson plan format, or use the format preferred by the Mentor Teacher or school, there are several components that need to be included in all student teaching lesson plans.
 These "minimum components" are outlined below.
 Including these required components helps ensure that the Teacher Candidate has not missed any of the planning "basics".
-The criteria for assessing the adequacy of lesson planning can be found on the MiT Assessment Rubric (see Components 1a -1e, and 4a).
+The criteria for assessing the adequacy of lesson planning can be found on the MiT Assessment Rubric (see Components 1a -1f, and 4a and 4b).

 - 1. Clearly state what you are trying to accomplish with your lesson.
-In the language of the student teaching rubric this means to list your "big ideas or essential understandings, learning targets, and learning tasks". - 2.
+In the language of the student teaching rubric this means to list your "big ideas or essential understandings, learning targets, and learning tasks." - 2.
 Identify how you will involve the students' family and community backgrounds/funds of knowledge in the lesson. - 3.
 Identify the Washington Essential Academic Learning Requirements Grade Level Expectations or Performance Expectations most central to this lesson's outcomes.
 Provide differentiated targets, if appropriate, for students with special needs, including students for whom English is a second language.
 Clearly indicate how you will support the development of academic language in the context of your lesson. - 4.
 State the plan for pre-assessing students' knowledge and abilities in relation to the lesson outcome. - 5.
 Describe the (socio-culturally and developmentally appropriate) student learning tasks to be used in this lesson to meet the stated goals, targets, etc. - 6.
 Specify the instructional resources needed for the student learning activities. - 7.
 Specify the teaching procedures and scaffolding that will be used to achieve the lesson's intended outcome.
 Note that this requires information that is in addition to the student learning tasks.
 For example, depending on the particular lesson, it may be important to specify: what the teacher will say to introduce the lesson and/or connect it with prior learning, how long each part of the lesson will last, the planned core questions the teacher will ask, and/or the strategy for moving smoothly from one phase of the lesson to the next. - 8.
 Describe the formative and/or summative assessment procedures that will be used to gather feedback on student learning during and at the conclusion of the lesson. - 9.
-Describe how you will collect evidence of your positive impact on student learning. - 10.
-Include a post-lesson reflection based on assessment information, sharing your perceptions about the lesson's effectiveness and suggestions about how the lesson might be improved "the next time". - 11.
-When completing the Positive Impact on Student Learning Project, include plans for sharing pre-, -formative, and summative assessment information with students in ways that will help the students learn to identify their own progress and plans for continued progress.
-Be sure to include differentiated learning targets and learning activities for students with special needs.
+Describe how you will collect evidence of "student voice." - 10.
+Include a post-lesson reflection based on assessment information, sharing your perceptions about the lesson's effectiveness and suggestions about how the lesson might be improved "the next time."